-Bristol Kino Club, or Kino Club for short, has its inaugural event on Tuesday 29th November 2022 at The Cube Microplex, with a screening of the Watermelon Woman to celebrate its 25th anniversary.
-A film by the writer, actor, and filmmaker Cheryl Dunye.
+Bristol Kino Club has its inaugural event at The Cube Microplex, by screening of The Watermelon Woman to celebrate its 25th anniversary.

 The film follows a twenty-something black lesbian, Cheryl, an aspiring filmmaker who works in a video-renting store while struggling to make a documentary about her mysterious and obscure subject.
 An actress who was popular for her roles as “the mammy character” in 1930s American films, but was rarely credited for her performance except when referred to as the Watermelon Woman.